Skip to main content

 Are you a food vendor, selling your yummy eats at an event?
 Or a crafty vendor selling the wonderful items you have created?
 You need a business tax account and a license to sell taxable items in Vermont.
 Learn more about how to register for a business tax account.

 Organizers with over 25 vendors at the event must provide to the Commissioner of the Vermont Department of Taxes a list of vendors who are authorized by the promoter to sell taxable property at the event.
 The list must also include the vendors' current sales and/or meals tax license numbers.
 This list must be submitted to the Department no later than one day prior to the event.
 The promoter must notify the Department in writing of any changes to the list of participating vendors and their relevant tax license numbers no later than one week after the event.
+For further reference, see Vermont Tax Tips for Event Organizers and Vendors.

 How to Correct a mistake or Add Information to a Vermont Income Tax Return | July 1, 2021